ebardelli/website/content/posts/2026-06-21-enrollment-projections-webapp.md

 Last February, I wrote about a [Monte Carlo approach to enrollment projections](https://ebardelli.com/posts/enrollment-projections/) that separates student survival from new-student generation and quantifies uncertainty instead of producing a single number.
 The methodology works, but it required running SQL queries manually, which limited who could run it.

 So I built a tool that wraps the whole process in a browser interface.
 Upload your CALPADS files,[^1] click Run, and download an Excel workbook with the results.
-All analysis is done in your browser on your computer, so no student data is ever shared with the server.

 The webapp is free to use.
 If you want to let me know that you used it or if you have any questions, you can reach out at [hello@ebardelli.com](mailto:hello@ebardelli.com).